nivas22/tiger-analytics-assessment/README.md

 - [FILTER] - We can filetr using type, price.
 - [SEARCH] - We can search the product using its name.
 - [PAGINATION] - Pagination also implememted to navigate the app
-- [Webpack] - The module binder which takes all your JS files from different directories and compiles them into a single app.bundle.js (you can change the filename of course) so you can include it in a HTML page
+- [SORTING] - We can sort the data

 ### Libraries Used
  Client side application libraries: